-Rupert Atkinson: Rupert is a finance professional and private investor in startup / scale-up technology companies - many of which are pioneering examples of the positive environmental change being initiated by the private sector.
-Rupert complements his investing activities with support for a number of university enterprise / entrepreneurship initiatives, including the Launch Lab of City University (Mentor, and member of the Advisory Board) and SETsquared Bath (Mentor).
+Rupert Atkinson (chair of Finance Sub Committee): Rupert is a finance professional, business mentor and private investor in start-up / scale-up technology companies - many of which are pioneering examples of the positive environmental change being initiated by the private sector.

-Sonya Bedford: Sonya is a Partner with Spencer West solicitors; a non-executive director at Regen; a director at Exeter Community Energy and South Dartmoor Community Energy and vice chair of Green Wedmore with 20 years' experience of energy issues.
-Her strengths lie in dealing with all aspects of renewables development from feasibility through to construction and funding.
-Sonya has a particular expertise in accessing grid, development of alternative connections and licensed and local supply.
+Sonya Bedford (Deputy Chair): Sonya is a Partner with Spencer West solicitors; a non-executive director at Regen; a trustee of the Centre for Alternative Technology, a director of South Dartmoor Community Energy and vice chair of Green Wedmore with 20 years' experience of energy issues.

 Pete Capener (Managing Director): Pete has worked in the sustainable energy field for over 35 years.
-He led the early growth of the Centre for Sustainable Energy in Bristol where he was Chief Executive.
-Since resigning from CSE in 2002 due to family illness, Pete worked as an independent advisor on a range of energy efficiency, renewable energy and fuel poverty projects with a strong focus on community action at both local and national level.
-He is Deputy Chair of Community Energy England and a trustee of Centre for Sustainable Energy.
+He led the early growth of the Centre for Sustainable Energy in Bristol where he was Chief Executive until resigning in 2002 due to family illness.
+He is Deputy Chair of Community Energy England, co-chair of a ministerial advisory group on community energy and a trustee of Centre for Sustainable Energy.

 Chris Crookall-Fallon (Chair): Chris is presently Head of Climate Action at a district council in Gloucestershire.
-Previously he's worked for a specialist co-operatives and social enterprise business consultancy, run his own renewable energy consultancy business, and for many years worked in Corsham for a specialist climate, energy and sustainability consultancy which he helped to transfer into employee ownership.
-Chris was a member-elected director of BWCE early in the Society's life.
+Previously he's worked for an energy consultancy for many years and for a specialist co-operatives and social enterprise business consultancy.

 Dr. Daniel Davies: Dan has worked in the renewable energy sector for over 30 years.
-After completing his PhD in wind and solar technology he joined Halcrow's energy team before helping to co-found Solarcentury where he was Chief Technology Officer.
-He set up Solarcentury Africa and built a team which delivered on grid and off grid hybrid power projects across the continent, and worked for SolarAid - a development charity supported by Solarcentury and other solar companies - helping them with product specifications and working with manufacturing partners in China.
+After completing his PhD in wind and solar technology he worked for Halcrow and co-founded Solarcentury where he was Chief Technology Officer and set up Solarcentury Africa.

 Louise Daniels: Louise is Head of Communications and Marketing at Thrive Renewables, a renewable energy investment company which owns and operates a portfolio of onshore wind, hydro and battery storage projects across the UK.
-She is responsible for the company's reputation and leads on communications with all stakeholders.
-Louise has been managing communications activity in renewables and not for profit sectors for more than ten years, including managing PR for Good Energy plc, the UK's first dedicated 100% renewable electricity supply company.

 Matt Harnack: Matt provides strategic and operational management support to solar farm owners, asset managers and O&M providers through his business Harness Energy Consulting.
 His clients own, operate and develop around 5000MW of solar farms and battery storage facilities.
-Prior to consulting Matt was O&M Director at British Solar Renewables, held Interim Director positions within rooftop solar O&M and battery manufacture, has run Good Energy's Feed-in Tariff payment business and was Associate Director at Ofgem where he ran the Renewables Obligation and set up the Feed-in Tariff scheme.